Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

     1. Get the account from the database based on its ID.
     2. Make the necessary changes.
-    3. Update the account using the valid ID.
+    3. Update the account using the valid ID:

     ```csharp
     Account account = AccountService.GetAccountById(id);